 3. Don’t Fall Victim for the Scams

 Most Thais are warm, friendly, and generous people.
 But most doesn’t account for everyone in the country.
-And quite a few will try almost any trick in the book to separate you with your money.
+And quite a few will try almost any trick in the book to separate you from your money.
 From the TukTuk and taxi drivers to random strangers on the street, always be wary of what’s happening.
 It’s not uncommon for drivers to announce the attraction you want to visit is closed.
 Excuses often range from an ongoing festival on this particular day to renovation work as well as any number of other creative and far-fetched reasons.
 Most of the time, this isn’t true.
 The drivers will then try to suggest somewhere else.
 If they take you, expect to pay much more than you should as they get a kickback and a hefty commission.

 4. Embrace the Street Food

 Depending on where you stand, street food is either the best thing in the world or a risky snack.
-While some vendors might lack the hygiene standards of back home, most of the food is okay to eat.
+While some vendors might lack the hygiene standards back home, most of the food is okay to eat.
 Stroll through the markets and fill up on various snacks that often cost less than a dollar.
 Other roadside restaurants serve up Thai dishes at a fraction of the price in the more tourist-centric areas.
 Use your own judgment to see if you think the food is safe to eat.

 5. Be Savvy and Find Special Promotions